NEstelami/ZAPD/README.md

   - In this mode, ZAPD expects a BIN file as input and a filename as ouput.
   - ZAPD will try to convert the given BIN into the contents of a `uint8_t` C array.
 - `bovl`: "Build overlay" mode.
+  - In this mode, ZAPD expects an overlay C file as input, a filename as ouput and an overlay configuration path (`-cfg`).
+  - ZAPD will generate a reloc `.s` file.

 ZAPD also accepts the following list of extra parameters: